 1. When filling out your Glacier Bay Year application, check “Yes” to answer the question “Are you applying for financial aid?”

-2. By the Glacier Bay Year application deadline, complete the online financial aid application or PFS (Parents’ Financial Statement) here.
+2. By the Glacier Bay Year application deadline of November 30th, 2021, complete the online financial aid application or PFS (Parents’ Financial Statement) here.
 In the Select Subscriber Schools section, choose “Tidelines Institute,” code 200161.
 The cost is $55.
 Families will not be charged the application fee until the PFS is complete and the fee will be waived for families with significant financial hardship.

 3. When requested, submit a copy of your completed 2021 tax returns to firstname.lastname@example.org